B200: FP4 vs FP8 Precision Comparison

 Inference Performance

-Inference performance metrics across different models, hardware configurations, and serving parameters.
+Agentic inference metrics from the AgentX scenario and fixed-sequence inference metrics across models, hardware configurations, and serving parameters.